adobe/pydc-control/README.md

 project and the configuration file in the control project serve different purposes and often look different:

-* The configuration file in the control project should use a deployed (production-like) docker image and configuration for the project.
-The code for each project is static for is promoted or deployed to certain environments.
+* The configuration file in the control project should use a deployed (production or stage-like) docker image and configuration for the project.
+The code for each project is not dynamically modified and is usually promoted/deployed to environments outside of pydc-control.
 * The docker compose file in the individual (developed) project should use a development build of the docker image with, ideally, application files and configuration mounted dynamically into the container so that development is seamless and immediate.
-  Live-reloading should be used when available when developing on a project.
+  Live-reloading should be used when available to speed development of a project.